 Whether you’re looking for ways to care for your skin or simply learning how to tame your curls, you’ll need to be patient with yourself.
 Creating a self-care routine doesn’t happen overnight, and it goes beyond caring for your hair, skin, and nails.

 Prior to having kids, I went to the salon weekly.
 It was where I learned the necessary techniques to straighten my curls.
 After having our firstborn, I maintained a weekly self-care routine.
 It wasn’t until I added working from home and multiple children to my list that my self-care went out the window.

 My skin suffered, my hair was always in a bun, and I had a different view of myself.

 I didn’t care about the mess I looked like.
 Honestly, it wasn’t the physical aspect of not having a self-care routine that hurt me.
 It was not making time for myself and battling with postpartum depression multiple times in less than five years.

 While dealing with depression I noticed I felt my best when I’d get dressed first thing in the morning.

-Having a self care routine meant I was controlling how I felt about myself and it helped me improve the relationships in my life.
-That’s something I’ll discuss further in future post.
+Having a self-care routine meant I was controlling how I felt about myself and it helped me improve the relationships in my life.
+That’s something I’ll discuss further in a future posts.

 My family always comes first, and that includes me too.
 I recently made a promise to myself that I’d do my best to keep up with what makes me feel beautiful — inside and out.